Ashington has a desperate need for a facility like the Ashington Life Centre....

 Help and advice is also available on a variety of subjects from relationship issues

 to debt counselling, drug and alcohol abuse to life skills training.
-Our highly
+We also currently

 Gardening & Furniture Projects